treyturner/ts-artifacts/packages/api-client/README.md

 import { ArtifactsApi } from '@trey.turner/artifacts-api-client';

 const api = new ArtifactsApi();
-// will logs response to console if configured as such await api.info.meta.getServerStatus();
+// will log response to console if configured as such await api.info.meta.getServerStatus();
 ```